 Camp: For wild camping at Puerto Cisnes, there is a spot across the bay from the town where there is a community park area, and you can camp on the very edge of it for free.
 Find it on iOverlander.

 Beer: There is a cervecería in Puerto Cisnes that has a delicious porter!

 Day 11-12: Coyhaique

-- Camp: You can camp at “El Camping” which does fill up so don’t arrive too late.
+Camp: You can camp at “El Camping” which does fill up so don’t arrive too late.
 We stayed at an Airbnb for a few nights to regroup and pick up Ford’s brother from the airport in Balmaceda (Sky Airline services Balmaceda Airport – this is the only public airport in the middle of Carretera Austral).
-Click here to save $35 on your first Airbnb stay.
+Click here to find your next Airbnb.

 Day 13: Coyhaique to Cerro Castillo

 MUST-DO: DO NOT MISS Cerro Castillo.
 The views of the mountains and valley here are ridiculous, and I’ve deemed it the best-kept secret in Chilean Patagonia.

 Activities: Do the hike to the mirador up on the mountain.
 If you enter through the main trailhead, it costs 10,000 CLP per person.
 We opted to do a bigger loop (10 miles) and drove about 6 km further down the road to another entrance towards Camping Neozelandés.
 We entered from here and hiked up to the mirador, coming down the way that most people opt to hike up.
 We really enjoyed the views and the level of steepness going in this direction.
 It is a scree field towards the top, be cautious with strong winds.
 You may be stopped to pay 2,000 CLP at a couple of different locations along the way, where property ownership changes, but we weren’t, so we didn’t end up paying anything in the end.